Working With Data Structures

 Take another pass at the previous exercise, and use a comprehension to devise a concise solution.

-Elixir's Stream module offers some of the same capabilities that we enjoy in the Enum module, but when working with Streams, computations are performed lazily.
-This is particularly useful for dealing with huge (or infinitely huge) collections.
+module, but when working with Streams, computations are performed lazily.
+This is particularly useful for dealing with huge (or infinitely huge) collections. -

 Given the entire text of the book ~Gulliver's Travels~, find the highest- Scrabble-scoring word within the first 1000 lines.